manuroag/manuroag.github.io/_projects/msc_thesis.md

     </div>
 </div>
 <div class="caption">
-    Conceptual workflow of the KCD-AI integration.
+    <strong>Fig. 4.</strong> Conceptual workflow of the KCD-AI integration.
 (1) The secondary structure content of a protein (top left) is provided as input.
 (2) This is fed into the deep neural network framework (top right), which is represented here as a single block but conceptually consists of the four BNNs.
 (3) The BNNs output the 125 predicted weight constants.
 (4) The KCD model uses these constants to calculate the final CD spectrum (bottom left), which is then compared to the experimental spectrum.
 </div>

+## KCD-AI Performance